-Limited Liquidity; In Kind Distributions.
+Limited Liquidity;

-An investment in the Fund must be considered an illiquid investment and involves a high degree of risk There is no public market for the Partnership interests, and it is not expected that a public market will develop.
+An investment in the Fund must be considered an illiquid investment and involves a high degree of risk.
+There is no public market for the Partnership interests, and it is not expected that a public market will develop.
 There are substantial restrictions on the ability of a Limited partner to withdraw capital or to transfer its Partnership interests.
 There can be no assurance that the Fund will have sufficient cash to satisfy redemption requests, or that it will be able to liquidate investments at the time of such redemption request at favorable prices.
 Under the foregoing circumstances, and under other circumstances deemed appropriate by the Managing Members, Limited Partners may receive in-kind distributions from the Fund's portfolio.
 Such investments so distributed may not be readily marketable or saleable and may have to be held by such Limited partner for an indefinite period of time.
-As a result, an investment.
+As a result, an investment in the Fund is suitable only for sophisticated investors who can afford to bear the risk of a complete loss of such investment.
 A purchase of Partnership interests should be considered only by persons financially able to maintain their investment and who can afford a loss of all or a substantial part of such investment.
-The Incentive Fee to the Investment Manager may create an incentive for the Investment Manager to cause the Fund to make investments that are riskier or more speculative than would be the case if the Incentive Fee was not made.
-The Incentive Fee (as well as the Management Fee) was set by the Investment Manager without negotiations with any third party.
-In addition, since the Incentive Fee is calculated on a basis that includes unrealized appreciation of the Fund's assets, it may be greater than if such allocation was based solely on realized gain.